 Rohit is Founder and Executive Director at Antara Global Health Advisors, a Canadian global health advisory firm focused on helping organizations around the world (donors, governments, foundations, private sector, philanthropists, etc.) in the achievement of improving lives, increasing equity, and preventing needless loss of life by providing global health expertise, experience, partnerships, and evidence-based public health and management advise.

-He is a Doctor of Public Health (DrPH) candidate at the Johns Hopkins Bloomberg School of Public Health, a member of the UN Innovation Working Group under the Every Woman, Every Child Initiative, an Adjunct Lecturer at the University of Waterloo School of Public Health & Health Systems, and serves on the Advisory Board of Raising the Village, a Canadian NGO.
+He holds a Doctor of Public Health (DrPH) from the Johns Hopkins Bloomberg School of Public Health.
+The design and analysis of COTZ was a core part of his DrPH thesis.
+He is a member of the UN Innovation Working Group under the Every Woman, Every Child Initiative, an Adjunct Lecturer at the University of Waterloo School of Public Health & Health Systems, serves on the Advisory Board of Raising the Village, a Canadian NGO and is a trustee of the Jane Goodall Institute of Canada.

 He started his career in management consulting with Accenture’s Healthcare and Life Sciences practice and then served as a Sr. Health Advisor at the Canadian International Development Agency where he advised on investments in areas including tuberculosis, malaria, as well as Canada’s work on the G8 Maternal and Child Health Initiative (Muskoka Initiative).
 Some highlights from his past work include: